kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 Finally, create a GitHub release and attach the two archives and four binaries from the `spcasm-$version` folder that was created.
 Make sure that the main branch from which the release build was run is up-to-date in the repository before releasing.

+### Experimental profile-guided optimization builds

+> `$ just pgo-release`

+For this to work, you need to have llvm-profdata from the llvm-tools-preview Rustup component on your PATH.
+Remember to delete the target/pgo folder after every run so that stale profiling data doesn't stick around.
+As with any high-optimization build, this one takes a while.

 ### `spcasm-web`

 > `$ just web`